st--/ellisnotebooks/README.md

 - [3_infmvn.py](https://marimo.app?src=https%3A%2F%2Fgithub.com%2Fst--%2Fellisnotebooks%2Fblob%2Fmain%2F3_infmvn.py)
 - [4_gp.py](https://marimo.app?src=https%3A%2F%2Fgithub.com%2Fst--%2Fellisnotebooks%2Fblob%2Fmain%2F4_gp.py)

+Note that the last demos in `4_gp.py` that rely on JAX do not work online; for those, you have to install locally.

+Potential gotchas:

-You have to manually start "running all cells" by pressing the "Run" icon in the bottom-right corner (highlighted in yellow when there are stale cells that have not yet been run).
+- You may have to manually start "running all cells" by pressing the "Run" icon in the bottom-right corner (highlighted in yellow when there are stale cells that have not yet been run).

-Sometimes in the online version I encountered some issues with imports not running properly.
+- Sometimes in the online version I encountered some issues with imports not running properly.
 I could fix this by adding a new cell, copying the relevant import statements in there again, and running this new cell.

-Note that the last demos in `4_gp.py` that rely on JAX do not work online; for those, you have to install locally.

 ## Resources